-Rendering PDF documents is complex.
+Rendering PDF documents is a complex task.
 PSPDFKit has to parse and traverse the entire render tree for every page and zoom operation.
-There are certain aspects that are supported within the PDF spec but come at a great cost when being implemented.
+There are certain aspects that are supported within the PDF spec but that come at a great cost when being implemented.
 Mobile devices are limited when it comes to resources and processing power, so optimizing your PDF documents can be beneficial for both performance and battery.

 Below are some tips that may help.

 Unnecessarily large images take up precious memory, even when they’re not able to be displayed in their full resolution on the smaller screens available on phones and tablets.
 That’s why it’s always a good idea to downsample those images.

 Adobe Acrobat provides an easy way to do this:

 - Go to File > Save as Other > Optimized PDF.

 - Under Settings, select Mobile as a preset.
 It already contains settings that are optimized for displaying PDFs on mobile devices.

 JPEG 2000 is an image format similar to JPEG, but it has slightly better image quality when two files of the same size are compared.
 However, this little improvement comes with a massive downside, as decompressing these images is much more complex.
 Often, this kind of image compression is the root cause of pages taking a long time to render.

 Checking If the Document Contains JPEG 2000 Images